Twhiter/made-project/project/project-plan.md

 <!-- Think about one main question you want to answer based on the data. -->
 1. How has the temperature changed in Germany over the years?
+2. How has the global CO2 emission changed over the years?
-2. How does the temperature change affect the precipitation in Germany?
+3. How has the temperature change and global CO2 emission affected the precipitation in Germany?
-3. How does the global CO2 emission, temperature change and precipitation affect the soil condition?
+4. How does the global CO2 emission, temperature change and precipitation affect the soil condition?

 ## Description